Supergiovane/node-red-contrib-tts-ultimate/README.md

 * See <a href="https://github.com/Supergiovane/node-red-contrib-tts-ultimate/blob/master/CHANGELOG.md">here the changelog</a>

 ## FEATURES
+* **Output audio file**: the node can just create the TTS file to be used by other nodes.
+In this case, you doesn't need to use Sonos as player.
-* **Amazon Voices, Gooogle Translate Voices and Google TTS Voices** are all supported, with all avaiables languages and genders.
+* **Amazon Voices, Gooogle Translate Voices, Google TTS Voices and Microsoft TTS Azure voices** are all supported, with all avaiables languages and genders.
 * **Automatic grouping** is supported.
 You can group all players you want to play your announcements.
 * **Automatic discovery** of your players.
 * **Automatic resume of music** queue (including radio stations, but here, some users reports problem resuming ***radio stations*** and, because of lack of Sonos API documentation, the issue cannot currently be fixed), at exact track, at exact time.